-You can receive college credit for taking a fur trapping course through Purdue University of West Lafayette, Indiana.
+ou can receive college credit for taking a fur trapping course through Purdue University of West Lafayette, Indiana.
 But before you sign up for the course, you must become a member of the Fur Takers of America (FTA).
 As part of your education, you are expected to go in the field, barbaric traps in hand, and attempt to subject hapless victims to the horrors of these devices.
-The Indiana Department of Natural cruel traps.
+The Indiana Department of Natural there is nothing respectful about these cruel traps.